artsy/README/playbooks/running-knowledge-share.md

 ---
-title: How to run a Lunch & Learn
+title: How to run a Knowledge Share
-description: How to handle the people process for Lunch & Learns
+description: How to handle the people process for Knowledge Shares
 ---

-# Running a Lunch & Learn
+# Running a Knowledge Share

 Hello Artsy employee or curious outsider!
-This document outlines how to run our [lunch and learns][event].
-The process of planning a L&L spans weeks and generally goes through the following steps.
-The planning process is managed in the [Lunch and Learns GitHub project][project].
+This document outlines how to run our [knowledge shares][event].
+The process of planning a KS generally goes through the following steps.
+The planning process is managed in the [Knowledge Shares GitHub project][project].

-If you're interested in speaking at one of our lunch and learns, you can find out all about [it here][event]
+If you're interested in speaking at one of our knowledge shares, you can find out all about [it here][event]

 - **Ideas**: These can be either people we'd like to present or ideas that we'd like to find speakers for – either Artsy employees or external speakers we'd like to invite in.
-- **In Conversation**: We have reached out and are in talks with someone specific to present a L&L.
+- **In Conversation**: We have reached out and are in talks with someone specific to present a KS
 - **Scheduled**: A date has been confirmed with the speaker and they have received a calendar event invitation.
-- **Add to Docs/Dropbox/YouTube**: The presentation is finished but needs to be documented ([see below][after]).
+- **Add to README/Google Drive**: The presentation is finished but needs to be documented ([see below][after]).
 - **Done**: It's done!

 Read on for more specifics.

 ## Suggesting a Presenter

 Are you an Artsy employee?
-Do you want to suggest someone to present a Lunch & Learn?
+Do you want to suggest someone to present a Knowledge Share?
 Great!

-- Go to the #lunch-and-learn Slack channel and let us know
+- Go to the #dev-knowledge-share Slack channel and let us know
-- Add a card to the [project][] in the appropriate column
+- Add a card to the [project][project] in the appropriate column

 We encourage you to follow the rest of this guide.
 You've got this!
 And if you need help, or would prefer someone take over from you, just let the Slack channel know.